 d) Put a reminder for yourself to contact the debtor on the date on which you had agreed to talk again or when the payment is supposed to be made.
 Regular follow-ups will maintain the pressure on him.

 5. Debtor’s Legal rights:

-a) Be aware, debtors are aware of their legal rights more than ever.
+a) Beware, the debtors are aware of their legal rights more than ever.
 There is an unlimited supply of articles and videos telling the debtor how to escape from making payments.
-Many of these videos do provide valid information but more often than you think these videos go over board and land up providing misinformation as well.
-People posting these video’s are often not even associated with the collections industry or lawyers.
+Many of these videos do provide valid information but more often than you think these videos go overboard and land up providing misinformation as well.
+People posting these videos are often not even associated with the collections industry or lawyers.
 Their experience and suggestions may not even fully fit with the debtors own situation.
-They often arm them self with this misinformation and argue with you unnecessarily.
+They often arm themself with this misinformation and argue with you unnecessarily.

 Even the state collection laws vary largely by state, which these videos generally do not talk about.
 Many people post these misguided video’s just to make money out of advertisements, nothing else.
 So, yes there is pretty good information online regarding the debtor’s rights, but there is an equal amount of incomplete/misinformation out there which a debtor may not realize.

 Then there are lawyers who make a living out of filing lawsuits against the collection agencies.
 Many debtors are so much loaded up with information (and misinformation), that they may start sounding attorneys themselves.